eve-seat/seat/docs/upgrade_specifics/upgrading_v0.8_to_v0.9.md

 ### Version 0.8 -> 0.9

 When logging in, username is now referred to as email address to conform with the new user management package.
-You can continue treating this as a username if you want; it doesn't really care.
+You can continue treating this as a username if you want; it doesn't really matter.

 You must reset your SeAT admin password: